SneezyG/SneezyG/README.md

 ## 🚀 Projects

 ### LeetCode Coding Challenges
-Solving algorithm and data structure problems using **Python** and **JavaScript** to sharpen problem-solving and coding skills.
+Solving algorithm and data structure problems using **Python**, **JavaScript** and **Java** to sharpen problem-solving and coding skills.

-### File-Based Note Management System
-Implemented common design patterns in a file-based note app, demonstrating principles of clean code and modular architecture.
+### NeuraDocs -- A Rag AI-powered system
+An intelligent system that leverages Retrieval-Augmented Generation (RAG) to answers technical questions using your company's internal PDF documentation.

+### LogBeam -- A serverless IoT telemetry logger system
+A serverless logging system that enables IoT devices to send telemetry data via HTTP or MQTT, which is processed and stored efficiently in a columnar time-series database using AWS services.

-### PING — Crisis Alert & Safety Management System
+### Guardians -- Crisis Alert & Safety Management System
 A full-stack, real-time alert system featuring:
 - Django REST API with JWT authentication
 - React frontend with WebSockets